Stuycs-K/Systems-Lab10-StructFile-Template/README.md

-    -update_data
+## Sample output:  -update_data

 Only showing the last few lines of output, but all the data should be displayed.

 108 and 9999 Stuy 4000 where entered manually.

     $ ./structrw -update_data